• Skip to primary navigation

 • You only need 1 lemon total: you’ll use the zest in the quinoa salad and the juice in the tzatziki.

-• You can use 2 medium/small red, orange, or yellow bell peppers in place of the mini sweet peppers.
+• You can use 2 medium/small red, orange, or yellow bell peppers in place of the mini sweet peppers if you prefer.

 • Prep Time: 15 minutes